bci-foresee/foresee/README.md

 ## Overview

-Foresee is a comprehensive Brain-Computer Interface (BCI) pipeline design and analysis tool.
-It enables researchers and engineers to design, test, and implement BCI pipelines through an intuitive graphical interface.
+Foresee is a comprehensive Brain-Computer Interface (BCI) pipeline design and analysis tool for algorithm and hardware co-design and exploration.
+It enables researchers and engineers to design, test, and implement BCI pipelines in Python and Verilog through an intuitive graphical interface.
 The tool is built on a growing library of modules that can be easily integrated into a pipeline for rapid prototyping and testing.

 Key features include:
 - Graphical pipeline editor